ma-ha/rest-web-ui/html/modules/pong-histogram/README.md

 	    ...
 	]

-The histogram view will could the prices for each block range and render the block height.
+The histogram view will count the prices for each block price-range and render the block height.

 Clicking the block will still update all views specified.